-Information on directors Name: Title: Qualifications: Fazeel Arain Managing Director Master Of Commerce (Information Systems) from University Of New South Wales; Certified Practising Accountant, Australian Society of CPAs and Bachelor Of Business from the University Of Technology, Sydney (Accounting major) Experience and expertise: Fazeel comes from a varied background that has seen him work in a multitude of roles across the cross the accounting, technology and educational sectors.
+Information on directors

+Name: Fazeel Arain Title: Managing Director

+Qualifications: Master Of Commerce (Information Systems) from University Of New South Wales;

+Certified Practising Accountant, Australian Society of CPAs and Bachelor Of Business from the University Of Technology, Sydney (Accounting major)

+Experience and expertise: Fazeel comes from a varied background that has seen him work in a multitude of roles across the cross the accounting, technology and educational sectors.
 His valuable experience in these roles combined with a strong interest in ensuring that the Islamic Community makes a positive contribution to Australia and the society at large has seen him initiate a large scale project to develop educational centres and facilities to serve the needs of the community.
+Fazeel is the co-founder of Barakah Properties and Al

+Siraat College.

-Fazeel is the co-founder of Barakah Properties and Al Siraat College.
-Name: Title: Qualifications: Musa Omer Director Second year Bachelor Of Business Supply Chain Management from RMIT university, and Diploma of Information Technology (Software Development) from Chisholm Experience and expertise: Institute of Technology Musa comes from a background that has seen him work in a multitude of leadership roles with Coca Cola Amatil for over 10 years.
+Name: Musa Omer Title: Director

+Qualifications: Second year Bachelor Of Business Supply Chain Management from RMIT university, and Diploma of Information Technology (Software Development) from Chisholm roles with Coca Cola Amatil for over 10 years.
 He is now running his own cleaning business providing services to the educational sector.
 Musa is also the Chairman of an active not-for-profit organisation and has a strong interest in serving the community.

+Institute of Technology

+Experience and expertise: Musa comes from a background that has seen him work in a multitude of leadership qualifications in computer systems / programming

-Name: Title: Qualifications: Experience and expertise: Baqar Hussain Treasurer/Director Bachelor of Arts from the University of Karachi, Pakistan and Various professional qualifications in computer systems / programming Mr Baqar Hussain is regarded as an elder of the Islamic Community.
-His position of trust and respect within the community has provided him constant offers of serving on boards for community based organisations and schools, particularly in the capacity of Treasurer.
+Name: Baqar Hussain Title: Treasurer/Director

+Qualifications: Bachelor of Arts from the University of Karachi, Pakistan and Various professional trust and respect within the community has provided him constant offers of serving on boards for community based organisations and schools, particularly in the capacity of

+Experience and expertise: Mr Bagar Hussain is regarded as an elder of the Islamic Community.
+His position of

+Treasurer.

+Barakah Properties Ltd Directors' report 30 June 2022

-Name: Title: Naeem Ahmad Director Qualifications: Bachelor of Engineering (Electrical and Computer Systems) from Monash University; Graduate Diploma (Applied Finance and Investment) from FINSIA; Certificate III and IV in Fitness and Personal Training from Fitness Institute of Australia and Level 2 Cricket Coach from Cricket Australia Experience and expertise: Naeem has been an IT professional for 30 years.
-Away from work he has keen interests in pursuing Investment Options suitable for the Islamic Community, as well as helping and encouraging people of all ages to actively participate in Sport.
+Name: Naeem Ahmad Title: Director

+Qualifications: Bachelor of Engineering (Electrical and Computer Systems) from Monash University;

+Graduate Diploma (Applied Finance and Investment) from FINSIA; Certificate III and IV in Fitness and Personal Training from Fitness Institute of Australia and Level 2 in pursuing Investment Options suitable for the Islamic Community, as well as helping and encouraging people of all ages to actively participate in Sport.